neoncortex/bashed/README.md

 - ehidefs: highlight langDefs, by default, /usr/share/highlight/langDefs;
 - ehioutformat: highlight output format, by default, xterm256;
 - ehitheme: highlight theme, by default, camo;

+### Functions:
+- editshowhi, ess: show the file contents, and optionally set the type of the file;
+- \_edithiextract: extract keywords from the highlight langDefs file;